Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 205k reviews & 4.4 rated

 How to make overnight oats?

 Making overnight oats doesn’t require a whole lot of work.
 Generally, you can chuck all of your ingredients into a jar or tub, give it a good mix, and leave it overnight to work its magic.
+It’s the ultimate low-effort, high-reward meal prep for a busy week.

 How to prep overnight oats

 With such a speedy process, it’s so easy to prep — all you need to do is determine how much you want to make, adjust the ingredients to the amount you desire, and you’re set.
+You can even prep a few days in advance to ensure you’re hitting your fibre targets every single morning.

 Can you heat up overnight oats?